 10. Your Teachers and Mentors will be an open book on how to do it

 Most architects who are further down the path than you are, will be completely transparent with how they did it.
 They want to help you succeed and can be the very best guide to becoming an architect.

 Showing a commitment towards becoming an architect, a passion for the subject and a love for the profession, is the key to accessing this information.

 My list tends to be focused inward more than other similar lists.
 What other characteristics aside from the obvious do you think an architect should embody?
 Leave me a comment

-When I was in the process of becoming an architect one resource that I found tremendously helpful was the book Architect?
+I mentioned in the other post, one resource that I found tremendously helpful and I recommend to anyone who wants to become an architect is the book Architect?
 A Candid Guide to the Profession by Roger Lewis.
 This book paints a very realistic, “this is what you need to know” picture for anyone considering going to architecture school or a career in architecture.